-Armenian phrases, or let’s say, typical Armenian phrases are one of the first things tourists want to know while staying in Armenia.
-Sometimes it’s even better to know some essential phrases such as “Thank you”, some greetings or even some love words in Armenian before coming to the country.
+Armenian phrases are one of the first things tourists want to know while staying in Armenia.
+Sometimes, it’s even better to know some essential phrases such as “thank you”, greetings or even love words and terms of endearment in Armenian before coming to the country.

-Very often, the representatives of different cultures may have some difficulties in communication, as they may not find the corresponding phrase in other language proper to the situation.
+Very often, representatives of different cultures face difficulties in communication as they may not find the corresponding phrase in the other language proper to the situation.

-Like all the nations, Armenians also have phrases which can either have their corresponding in English or can be peculiar only to them.
+Like all nations, Armenians also have phrases which can either have their equivalent in English or is peculiar only to them.

 Greetings and Farewells

 The first and the most important elements of starting a successful conversation are greetings.
 Armenian greetings are very different depending on their formality.
-Greetings in English are somehow more simple.
+Greetings in English are somehow simpler.

-We can say hello and it’s both formal and informal, however the word barev (բարև) will only be informal in Armenian.
+We can say hello and it can be both formal and informal.
+However, the word barev (բարև) is only informal in Armenian.

 The same thing is with farewell phrases.
 In English, the word goodbye is both formal and informal.

 The informal one is hajoghutyun, which is translated as “good luck”.
-As you see both variants are very warm and positive.
+Both variants are very warm and positive.

-Here are also some phrases, that will be useful in communication process.
+Here are some phrases that will be useful in the communication process.